JonathanWilbur/mueller-report/volume1.md

-Under 18 U.S.C. § 951, it is generally illegal to act in the United States as an agent of a foreign government without providing notice to the attorney general. although the defendant must act on behalf of a foreign government (as opposed to other kinds of foreign entities), the acts need not involve espionage ; rather, acts of any typ e suffice for liability.
+Under 18 U.S.C. § 951, it is generally illegal to act in the United States as an agent of a foreign government without providing notice to the attorney general. although the defendant must act on behalf of a foreign government (as opposed to other kinds of foreign entities), the acts need not involve espionage ; rather, acts of any type suffice for liability.
 See United States v.
 Duran, 596 F.3d 1283, 1293-94 (11th Cir.
 2010);
 United States v.
 Latchin, 554 F.3d 709, 715 (7th Cir.
 2009);
 United States v.
 Dumeisi, 424 F.3d 566, 581 (7th Cir.
 2005).
 An "agent of a foreign